enxhitabaku/MERN_Project/README.md

     - **NOTE**: Image size is restricted to _256KB_, and longitude and latitude must be within the Albanian borders' coordinates range _(longitude: 19 to 21, latitude: 39 to 42)_.
 3. View other users' place records
+    - Main Page: View a list of all users with their images, email addresses, and the number of places they have added.
     - User Profile: Click on a user to view their place records.
     - Open on Google Maps: With a click of a button, you can view the listed place on Google Map